The Road to Hana – Tips for First-Time Travelers in 2022

 –time tips for driving the Road to Hana

 Before you even go, take time to plan!
 The road to Hana has minimal signs and you really need to know where you are going to stop before you head out there.
 All the best waterfalls (well ALL the waterfalls really) are hidden and you won’t see them if you think you can just drive and pull over when you want.

 So here are some of my best tips for the Road to Hana BEFORE you go:

 - PLAN PLAN PLAN.
 Seriously, I cannot stress this enough.
 Make sure you grab this book.
 It’s wildly popular and for good reason.
-I recommend you buying it weeks before your trip and reading it.
+I recommend you buy it weeks before your trip and read it.
 You won’t find anything cool without this book!

 - Get a Jeep.
 Maui is an island so it’s pretty self-explanatory that you will need to rent a car.
 I HIGHLY recommend you get a Jeep.
 There are parts of the road that are mud, crumbly, dirt, etc. Regular cars just won’t do well.